![]() |

 Contact email: keithsssl@aol.com |

-25 JAN – Fixtures and Referees for FEBRUARY - The Fixtures and Referees for FEBRUARY are now listed in the Fixtures section.
+19 FEB – Fixtures and Referees for MARCH - The Fixtures and Referees for MARCH are now listed in the Fixtures section.
 Home teams must make sure their pitches are booked for the dates shown and confirm the details of the games with the referees and their opponents ASAP.
-22 JAN – AFC Dronfield resign - The League was very sorry to receive the resignation of AFC Dronfield.
-They didn't take the decision lightly and only did so after struggling for very many weeks.
-We thank all the people that helped the club over the years.
-All their results, goals etc will be removed from the records. |

 3 SEPT – Referees Fees now £45 - In line with the County FA Cups, the Referees fees for our games has been raised to £45.
 Please ensure you pay them the new amount.
 We've just launched a free kit washing service for local clubs.
 Team's can drop their kit off with us on a Monday and they can then collect it washed, dried and folded the following Friday.
 It's completely free and the clubs don't have to be Kitlocker customers.
 We're just wanting to lend a helping hand to the local grassroots community during a difficult time financially.
 You can find more info about it here: kitwasher.com Any questions, please contact Chris Rhodes - Marketing A: Kitlocker.com Limited, 6 & 8 Stevenson Way, Sheffield, S9 3WZ E: chris@kitlocker.com